ArwaSAO/Warmup_Week02_Day02/README.md

 Properties:
 - Name of depositor
 - Account number
+- Account status
 - Type of account
 - Balance amount in the account

 Member functions:
-- Name of depositor
-- Account number
-- Type of account
+- To assign initial values.
+- To deposit an amount.
-- Balance amount in the account
+- To withdraw an amount after checking the balance.
+- To display the name and balance.